<img src="https://salesviewer.org/E5H8h8i2x4o9.gif" style="visibility:hidden;">

 It is not enough here to give visitors a tablet – think, for example, of a football table that demonstrates malware and firewalls for network security in a lively and entertaining way.
 Our concepts must clearly focus on the buzzword “customer centricity” when it comes to digitalisation.
 Making the entire context of digitalisation visible and tangible as a clear benefit is what brings trade fair construction to a whole new level.

-Theory 2 The story is everything
+The story is everything

 For a long time, trade fairs used to be a staged presentation of exhibits.
 However, the future is all about telling individual stories with excellent presentation.
 This theory largely comes from the highlighted issue of digitalisation, which makes it necessary to make bigger, innovative contexts excitingly tangible.
 At the same time, however, it would be short-sighted to reduce storytelling to just that.
 After all, companies are quite rightly focusing their marketing more and more on homogeneous stories that can be scaled across all media and events.